Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkywayJS.markdown

 When you use SkywayJS in your website or app, you can invite users (we call them "peers") to join a common space in which they can exchange data privately with each other.
 We call this space a "room".
 Every peer that wants to join a room needs to know its unique identifier, like a secure, generated token or a simple name.
 We leave it up to you on how you come up with these room IDs and how you inform peers about it.
 In most cases generating a [UUID](http://jsfiddle.net/briguy37/2MVFd/) might be the best idea to make sure the privacy of your users during the conversation is protected.

 You identify yourself to the Skyway Infrastructure with your unique "API key" that you can retrieve in our [Developer Console](https://developer.temasys.com.sg).
-Every API key creates a new "realm" in which your rooms can exist and only it works on your specified domain name.
+Every API key creates a new "realm" in which your rooms can exist.
+Every API key will only work on your specified [CORS domain name](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 If you want to have a different website or app access the same realm and therefor the same rooms, you'll need to create a so called "Alias key".

 ### Performance